Cyril Burt: Scientific misconduct

 In response to articles by Fletcher, claiming that his biography of Burt and attacks by others were motivated by ideological or political malice, Hernshaw added to Gillie's claims by stating that Burt's detailed records of visitors contained no records of visits by Howard or Conway in the years they were supposed to have collaborated with him on collecting and testing 32 pairs of separated monozygotic twins, that his papers contained no correspondence with or written material from them, and that no one close to Burt had met them.
-He added that testing separated twins was expensive: Burt had no research funds to pay research workers and his own finances were too stretched to pay for it himself.
-Further, he instanced two other example of what he terms Burt's deviousness ignored by Fletcher.
+He added that testing separated twins was expensive: Burt had no research funds to pay research workers, and his own finances were too stretched to pay for it himself.
+Further, he instanced two other examples, ignored by Fletcher, of what he terms Burt's deviousness.
 The first was Burt's falsification of the early history of factorial analysis and his untruthful claim to have been the first to use that technique.
 The second was that Burt could not have obtained the results on the declining levels of scholastic attainments in the 1950s and 1960s that he claimed to have.
 Finally, Hernshaw claimed that Burt's failings in his years of retirement went far beyond carelessness.